Craybloge/Campus-Academy/PythonScripts/README_main.md

-Considering all the scripts of the exercices are simpler version of the script main.py, so they all work exactly the same way, so I will only write a README for this one.
+Considering all the scripts of the exercises are simpler version of the script main.py, so they all work exactly the same way, so I will only write a README for this one.
 ## Creation of a/several Christmas Trees
 to use the scripts you can either execute them without arguments, they'll use default parameters.